jesseweed/build-recipes/README.md

 </table>

 _*Non-minified size.
 Currently breaks on uglify._

+If you want to compare output size of all frameworks, you can simple run:

+`$ yarn compare`

+this will build all libraries and output them to **examples/library-name.min.js**.

 ## Common
 Libraries all share an additional "common" react file which is currently 55 lines long, and provides the following: